CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/run-cmaq-benchmark-pcluster_v54.hpc7g.16xlarge.md

 ```

-### Switched to running on more than one node, and CMAQv5.4 ran successfully.
+Switched to running on more than one node c7g.8xlarge, and CMAQv5.4 ran successfully as it had access to more memory.

-### When the job has completed, use tail to view the timing from the log file.
+When the job has completed, use tail to view the timing from the log file.

 `cd /shared/build/openmpi_gcc/CMAQ_v54+/CCTM/scripts/`